-The Department of Slavic Languages in the Faculty of Languages and Linguistics offers a broad range of courses for undergraduate majors and minors in Russian, for students from the other undergraduate schools, and for graduate students in the Center for Eurasian, Russian and East European Studies (CERES) and other graduate programs.
+The Department of Slavic Languages in the Faculty of Languages and Linguistics offers a broad range of courses for undergraduate majors and minors in Russian, for students from other undergraduate schools, and for graduate students in the Center for Eurasian, Russian, and East European Studies (CERES) and other graduate programs.

 Students in language courses make use of audio and video materials both in and outside the classroom, and they are encouraged to watch the numerous Russian television broadcasts available by satellite and Internet transmission.
 In all language courses, the emphasis is on content- and proficiency-based instruction in a multi-media context.
 Third- and fourth-level courses refine linguistic usage and utilize a variety of authentic native-language texts, such as journal and newspaper articles, literary texts, television and Internet broadcasts, and films.